Rewritten: January, 2020

 - I am sorry

 … and approach strangers with the most gracious Excuse me, do you speak English?
 I can muster.
-I speak Spanish, but would think it presumptuous of a Madrid tourist to approach me on a California street with a query in español.
+I speak Spanish, but would think it presumptuous of a Guatemala tourist to approach me on a Chicago street with a query in español.
 I’d like her to ask me first if I understand her tongue.

-English is so widely understood in Copenhagen, Singapore and Dubai that I started English conversations in these cities without fear of giving offense.
+English is so widely understood in Copenhagen, Singapore, Dubai and Doha that I started English conversations in these cities without fear of giving offense.

 I like the free Codegent ‘Learn [language] phrases’ apps, but have irritably deleted all the other language apps tried to date.